XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

   interface using detection output and associated occlusion masks.

-* Add ``SlidingRadial`` implementation of the ``PerturbImage`` interface that slides circular occlusion areas across an image.
+* Add ``SlidingRadial`` implementation of the ``PerturbImage`` interface that slides radial occlusion areas across an image.

 Tests